Archetypal Neurogenetic Disorders

 - Subependymal nodules (SENs) — calcified periventricular nodules

-- SEGAs — growing tumors near the foramen of Monro; risk of obstructive hydrocephalus
+- SEGAs — SENs that cross into frank growth near the foramen of Monro; risk of obstructive hydrocephalus

 - Epilepsy in ~85% (often infantile spasms in the first year)